jcarenza67/Pizza-Parlor/README.md

 ## Description

-_A web application that simulates a real Pizza company where users can order a variety of different toppings and sizes_
+_A web application that simulates a real Pizza company where users can order specialty pizzas with different crusts and different sizes_

 ## Links